mrbitcoiner/postgres-pod/README.md

-# Docker Postgres
+# Postgres Pod
-## A simple container environment with PostgreSql
+## A simple container environment with PostgreSql and Adminer

 ### CLI Features
 * Create databases